 I found them all, until I woke up one October day, a thirty-something adult with a young son, and said “that’s enough.”

-On garbage day, burly New York City Department of Sanitation trucks clogged the streets, grinding their way through the neighborhood.
+On garbage day, burly New York City Department of Sanitation trucks clogged the streets, grunting their way through the neighborhood.
 The whole oeuvre was quite noisy.
 The garbage cans made a grinding, scraping squeal as they were dragged out of alleys and lined up at the curb.
 Metal lids often fell off the top of over-full cans, adding a cymbal crash to the score.
-Even deeper were the ashcans’ sounds, loaded with the ashes that came out of the coal-fired furnaces that provided heat to many of the apartment buildings.
+Even deeper were the ashcans’ sounds, loaded with the grit that came out of coal-fired furnaces that provided heat to many of the apartment buildings.
 The thicker banded steel barrels added a thudding low end as they joined the lineup.
 Occasionally a soggy bag of garbage found its way to the pavement courtesy of a random cat, rat, stray dog, or sloppy tenant.
 Splat, crash, scrape, scurry, curse, repeat every week.
 It smelled awful, it looked terrible and it was very noisy.
 Yet, it barely registered until a garbage strike turned the manageable into the truly hellacious.

 Alternate side of the street parking rules triggered a line of double-parked cars on one side or the other.
 Horns alerted the double-parkers that someone was blocked in and needed to get out.
 A few quick taps grew longer and angrier as the minutes passed.
 A lot of factors drove response times.
 A crying baby or a particularly dramatic episode of The Guiding Light could slow things down.
 A stuporous snore could easily drown out the raging horn of a Ford Falcon or a Chevy Nova, while a pile of vegetable boxes lay melting in the kitchen sink.